saderi/freshping-telegram/README.md

 # Receiving freshping.io notification on Telegram
-Use [freshping.io](https://freshping.io) webhook to notify a SMS if a site is down.
+Use [freshping.io](https://freshping.io) webhook to send notification through Telegram App when website is down

 ## How to use